Grocery Store Personal Property Tax Credit

 - Must be located in the grocery store incentive area

-- Have expanded on new personal property an amount equal to or greater than $150,000 or $25 per square foot
+- For newly constructed store, must have expended on new personal property an amount equal to or greater than $150,000 or $25 per square foot

 - Must have at least 500 square feet dedicated to the sale of fruits and vegetables